leroythelegend/rough_idea_project_cars/README.md

 The demo application writes the post lap telemetry to a json file during practice and can be viewed using track_9.html.

-Javascript developers can write their own web app to display the json file.
+JavaScript developers can write their own web app to display the json file.

 I only have three track files at the moment oulton park island, dubai club and zolder.